wyatt727/LSPosedKit/Docs/13-packaging.md

 # Packaging & Release Management

-> Complete guide to signing, packaging, and distributing LSPosedKit modules as `.lspkmod` bundles.
+> Complete guide to signing, packaging, and distributing LSPosedKit modules as **standalone APKs**.

 ## Overview

 LSPosedKit provides a streamlined workflow for packaging and releasing modules.
 This guide covers:

-1. **Signing Configuration**: Setting up signing keys for release builds
+1. **Signing Configuration**: Setting up signing keys for release APKs
 2. **Version Management**: Managing version numbers across files
-3. **`.lspkmod` Bundle Creation**: Packaging modules for distribution
+3. **APK Generation**: Building standalone, installable module APKs
-4. **Release Channels**: Options for distributing your modules
+4. **Release Channels**: Options for distributing your module APKs
 5. **Metadata Management**: Ensuring consistent metadata across files

+**Key Concept**: Each LSPosed module is packaged as a **standalone Android APK** containing the entire LSPosedKit framework embedded within it.
+No external dependencies or "host" APKs are required.

 ## Signing Configuration

 ### Setting Up Signing Keys

-Before releasing modules, you need to create and configure signing keys:
+Before releasing modules, you need to create and configure signing keys for your APKs:

 #### 1. Generate a Keystore